cucumber-attic/website/apps/dynamic/views/docs/reference.md

 ### Given

-`Given ` steps are used to describe the initial context of the system --- the *scene* of the scenario.
+`Given ` steps are used to describe the initial context of the system---the *scene* of the scenario.
 It is typically something that happened in the *past*.

 When Cucumber executes a `Given ` step it will configure the system to be in a well-defined state,